mtorpey/wooden-ships/3-advanced.md

 so designated.

-1. There are three types of anchoring: Ordinary anchoring, written
-    \"A\", anchored by bow; written \"AB\"; and anchored by stem, written \"AS\".
+1. There are three types of anchoring: Ordinary anchoring, written "A", anchored by bow; written "AB"; and anchored by stem, written "AS".
 A ship may not be simultaneously anchored by more than one type of anchoring.
-2. Anchoring does not go into effect the turn of noting it on the
-    \"log\", but the following turn.
+2. Anchoring does not go into effect the turn of noting it on the "log", but the following turn.
 Ships may write their movement plot and continue operating normally the turn they decide to anchor.
 The following turn though, the ship must stop at anchor.
 Ordinary anchored ships may not move or turn in place.
-3. Ships may also be anchored by \"springs\".
+3. Ships may also be anchored by "springs".
 This was a system of cables attached to the anchors which enabled a ship to be turned while at anchor.
-A ship can anchor on \"springs\" by making notations of either \"AS\" (anchored by the stern), or \"AB\" (anchored by the bow).
+A ship can anchor on "springs" by making notations of either "AS" (anchored by the stern), or "AB" (anchored by the bow).
 A ship anchored by its stern will pivot on its stern hex when turning, while a ship anchored by its bow will pivot on its bow hex when turning.